pragmalang/pragma/README.md

 ### Run Pragma

-Once Pragma is downloaded and installed, you can see if it works by running the followwing command from PowerShell:
+Once Pragma is downloaded and installed, you can see if it works by running the following command from PowerShell:
 ```
 pragma help
 ```

 # Support

-If you have any questions or feedback you can join our [Discrod server](https://discord.gg/gbhDnfC) or post to [r/pragmalang](https://www.reddit.com/r/pragmalang/).
+If you have any questions or feedback you can join our [Discord server](https://discord.gg/gbhDnfC) or post to [r/pragmalang](https://www.reddit.com/r/pragmalang/).

 # Contributing

 Pragma is a Scala 2.13 project built using SBT.
 It's divided into three subprojects:
 * `core`: where the domain abstractions and parsing logic is kept alongside any shared logic between other subprojects.
-All other subprojects depend `core`.
+All other subprojects depend on the `core`.
 * `daemon`: where the serving and project management logic lives.
-It needs instances for Postgres and Openwhisk to be running; it's meant to be running alongside them in the background while using Pragma during development, and in production.
+It needs instances for Postgres and Openwhisk to be running; it's meant to be running alongside them in the background while using Pragma during development and in production.
 * `cli`: where the communication with the `daemon`, and the loading of user files is done.

 It's highly recommended to be familiar with [Cats](https://typelevel.org/cats/) and [Cats Effect](https://typelevel.org/cats-effect/) before starting to work on the daemon.